COMP20024-Assignments/Assignment-2/README.txt

 aiproj.slider   -   Source code for the game simulation, player interface and move helper class

-jebediah.       -   overall package created by thomas mile & george juliff
+jebediah.       -   overall package created by thomas miles & george juliff

 .agents         -   contains AI agent class "skynet" as well as a human class to assist in training & testing